Creating your own magazines can be really fun, but it can also be a daunting process if you’re not sure where to begin.

 1. Consider Starting With a Template

 If you’re new to magazine design, a template is a sensible place to start.
-Magazine templates are great value and allow you to dive straight into customising your magazine without having to battle with master pages, page numbers, or heading styles.
+Magazine templates are great value and allow you to dive straight into customising your magazine without having to battle with parent pages, page numbers, or heading styles.
 Most templates are available in standard sizes and are optimised for print, with a bleed and CMYK color swatches already set up for you, which ensures you’ll have no headaches when it comes to exporting your artwork for printing.

 All you have to do is download the template, open it in Adobe InDesign and start editing, by placing images and pasting in your own text.
 You can also make the templates unique by swapping in fonts or color swatches, to create a wide variety of different looks.